All Products

 5. Click Close.

-After you log on to the Container Registry console as a RAM user, you can perform operations in the namespaces that the RAM user is authorized to access.
-For example, you can build, push, and pull images.
+After the RAM user logs on to the Container Registry console, they can perform operations in the namespaces that the RAM user is authorized to access — including building, pushing, and pulling images.